The f0(1370) controversy from dispersive meson-meson scattering data analyses

-For our final $\pi\pi$ FDR result, in line five of Table~\ref{tab:res}, we first obtain a range covering all global fits, which we combine with the CFD value.
+For our final $\pi\pi$ FDR result, in Table~\ref{tab:res}, we first obtain a range covering all global fits, which we combine with the CFD value.
 In Fig.~\ref{Fig:f01370} its position is shown (in blue) in the complex $\sqrt{s}$ plane.
-It overlaps within uncertainties with the RPP estimate (green area) but our central half-width is $\sim50$ MeV larger.
+It overlaps within uncertainties with the RPP estimate (green area), although our central half-width is $\sim50$ MeV larger.

-The last row of Tab.~\ref{tab:res} is our result for the $f_0(1370)$ pole position and coupling obtained from the $\pi\pi\to K \bar K$ scalar-isoscalar partial-wave Roy-Steiner equation.
-Its output in the 1.04 to 1.46 GeV segment is continued analytically by continued fractions $C_N$.
+The last row of Tab.~\ref{tab:res} is our $f_0(1370)$ result obtained from the $\pi\pi\to K \bar K$ scalar-isoscalar partial-wave Roy-Steiner equation.
+Its output in the 1.04 to 1.46 GeV segment is continued analytically by continued fractions.
 In Fig.~\ref{Fig:CNconv} we show, now in red, the resulting pole parameters for $N=8$ up to 50.
 Statistical uncertainties are propagated from the $\pi\pi\to K \bar K$ CFD parameterization used as input in the integrals.
-For each $N$, systematic uncertainties cover the existence of two CFD solutions, the different matching points needed to describe the ``unphysical'' region between $\pi\pi$ and $K\bar K$ thresholds, and a variation of +30 (-30) MeV in the lower (upper) end of the segment.
-Results are very stable for different $N$ and our final value is obtained by combining the (mass and width) distributions for each $N$, weighted by their uncertainties.
-Note that, even though the $f_2(1270)$ is not present in this wave, the uncertainties are much larger than those from $\pi\pi$.
-Nevertheless, this confirms in full rigor the $f_0(1370)$ pole existence and its scalar-isoscalar assignment.
+For each $N$, systematic uncertainties cover the existence of two CFD solutions, three different matching points needed to describe the ``unphysical'' region between $\pi\pi$ and $K\bar K$ thresholds, and a variation of +30 ($-$30) MeV in the lower (upper) end of the segment.
+Results are stable for different $N$ and our final value is obtained by combining the (mass or width) distributions for each $N$, weighted by their uncertainties.
+Furthermore, even though the $f_2(1270)$ is not present in this wave, the uncertainties are somewhat larger than for each $\pi\pi$ row before their average.
+Nevertheless, this confirms in full rigor the $f_0(1370)$ pole existence in meson-meson scattering data and its scalar-isoscalar assignment.

 The pole position from the $\pi\pi\to K \bar K$ analysis is shown in red in Fig.~\ref{Fig:f01370}, fully consistent with the RPP estimate.
-However, the central mass is two-deviations away from our $\pi\pi\to\pi\pi$ value, and the width about 1 deviation away.
+However, the central mass is around three deviations away from our $\pi\pi\to\pi\pi$ value, and the width is about one deviation away.
 Given the negligible model dependence of our approaches, this tension should be attributed to an inconsistency between $\pi\pi\to\pi\pi$ and $\pi\pi\to K \bar K$ data.
 Recall that this tension is also hinted in the RPP between the BW $\pi\pi$ and $K\bar K$ modes.